Waldorf Salad with Creamy Spiced Dressing

 When’s the last time you had a Waldorf salad?
-It might have been awhile or maybe you’ve seen it on a classic steakhouse menu but this underestimated salad is old school.
+It might have been awhile or maybe you’ve seen it on a classic steakhouse menu because this underestimated salad is old school.
 Popular years ago, it was first invented in the late 1800’s at New York’s Waldorf-Astoria Hotel by the maître d’ Oscar Tschirky.
 This creamy, crunchy salad deserves a place in the modern salad repertoire as well so I created this Waldorf Salad with Creamy Spiced Dressing.

 My personal debut with Waldorf salad was in my dietetic internship when we decided to make one for the vets at the VA hospital in our food service rotation.
 Some of these WWI guys were BORN in the late 1800’s so at the time we were doing it, it was a definite crowd-pleaser.
 Simple to make, this salad is absolutely hearty and so it packs well for parties and picnics as well as for leftovers to take to work or school.
 The classic Waldorf salad may in fact be the underdog of salads.

-Waldorf Salad with Creamy Spiced Dressing - a healthy twist on a classic dish Click To Tweet
+Waldorf Salad with Creamy Spiced Dressing

 - 1/4 cup nonfat plain dairy or non-dairy yogurt

-- 1/2 medium orange (juiced with seeds removed)
+- 1/2 medium orange, juiced with seeds removed

-- 1 teaspoon honey
+- 1 teaspoon honey or maple syrup

-- 1 tablespoon flat-leaf parsley (chopped)
+- 1 tablespoon chopped flat-leaf parsley

-- teaspoon ½kosher salt
+- 1/2 teaspoon salt

-- teaspoon ¼freshly ground black pepper
+- 1/4 teaspoon freshly ground black pepper

-- 1 head Romaine lettuce (trimmed, washed and dried)
+- 1 head Romaine lettuce, trimmed, washed and dried

-- 2 stalks celery (diced)
+- 2 stalks celery, diced

 - 1 medium red apple cored and diced

-- 1 cup seedless purple grapes (halved)
+- 1 cup seedless purple grapes, halved

-- cup ½chopped pecans
+- 1/2 cup chopped pecans